| |

 your time and let all this information sink in before making a purchase.

-Most chestnut trees grown in the on the west coast are either a European or
+Most chestnut trees grown in North America are either a European,

-a European crossed with Japanese hybrids.
-These hybrids produce the largest
+a European crossed with Japanese hybrids, or Chinese.
+The ExJ hybrids produce

-American chestnut trees are vulnerable to chestnut blight.
-Once exposed to
+well as the American chestnut trees are vulnerable to chestnut blight to

-blight, the trees will die in a few years.
-In the Pacific Northwest chestnut
+the suseptable trees will die in a few years.
+West of the Rockie Mountians

-blight is not present because it likes warm humid summers.
-For some areas in
+chestnut blight is not present because it likes warm humid summers.
+For most

-the Pacific Northwest neither of these happens enough to give chestnut blight
+areas in the west of the Rockies neither of these happens enough to give

 Chestnut trees can grow fast and tall if the conditions are right.
 Normally,